rguerrero04/cse15l-lab-reports/lab1.md

 ![VSCode Opened](images/VScode_Launched.png)
 ### Step 2: Remotely Connecting
 ***Note:*** This is being done on Mac a Unix operating system.
 Therefore, Git won't be neeeded for instalation.
 (Windows Users Please Download the latest version of [Git](https://gitforwindows.org/))\
-You are going to want to use ssh, but in order to do so we will have to open up a new terminal on VScode.
+You are going to want to use ==ssh==, but in order to do so we will have to open up a new terminal on VScode.
 (Ctrl or command + shift + ` or under the Terminal menu --> New Terminal).
 The command you will be using will look like this, but replace the **zz** with the letters in your course specific account.
 ```sh
 $ ssh cs15lsp23zz@ieng6.ucsd.edu
 ```